-You can chat to us at any time on 0161 696 9685, but we’d advise you to take a look through the guide first in order to have most of your questions answered.
+You can chat to us at any time on 0161 696 9685, or see what other personal injury claims we could give guidance on, but we’d advise you to take a look through the guide first in order to have most of your questions answered.

-- Shoulder Injury Compensation Calculator
+- Shoulder Injury Compensation Payouts In The UK

 - Common Causes Of Shoulder Injuries